Noobiecoderlol/wdog-meme-gallery-final/wdog-pfp-maker-fixed/README.md

 ## 🙏 Acknowledgments

-- Original WDOG concept and community
+- Original wDOG concept and community
 - All contributors and community members
 - shadcn/ui for the beautiful components
 - Lucide for the icons
-- The entire WDOG community for support and feedback
+- The entire wDOG community for support and feedback

 ---

-**Made with ❤️ for the WDOG community**
+**Made with ❤️ for the wDOG community**